lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 Kafka Streams even when it isn't strictly necessary.

-Over the years, my strategy has become "always use Kafka Streams unless there are very stringent requirements".
+Over the years, my strategy has become "always use Kafka Streams unless there are very strict requirements".
 The Kafka Streams API makes me much more productive.

 Since the API is so familiar and concise, it's easy to reason about what's